vat0599/Drive-In-Peace/README.md

 The final image below is just a small database of the drivers of the companies, and also shows whether anyone slept during their journey.
 This can be helpful in monitoring their employees and can also improve the quality and safety of the trips.

 <img src="https://user-images.githubusercontent.com/41820878/104029791-6dbc7400-51f0-11eb-8736-5c54e9157bd8.png">

+## Contributions
+Do not hesitate to contribute by [filling an issue](https://github.com/vat0599/Drive-In-Peace/issues) or [a PR](https://github.com/vat0599/Drive-In-Peace/pulls) !